Amorymeltzer/ksp/README.md

       -K Turn off -k.
       -m Add some largely boring data to the output (dsc, sbv, scv).
       -M Turn off -m.
+      -o Save the selected average table to a file.
+      -O Turn off -o.
 	  -u Enter the username of your KSP save folder; otherwise, whatever files are present in the local directory will be used.
       -U Turn off -u.